withaspoon/httpdhs/README.md

 ### Partitioning

 The partitioner can easily be changed to a more or less sophisticated variant.
-To support simple sharding one could simply implement a paritioner that only returns one node based on the modulus of the hash.
+To support simple sharding one could simply implement a partitioner that only returns one node based on the modulus of the hash.

 ### Server and client protocols